 - The Unintelligible: Byph and Gungi.

 R4-P17, nicknamed Arfour, was an astromech droid, programmed with a female personality, that was assigned to Jedi Master Obi-Wan Kenobi prior to and throughout the Clone Wars.
-She was destroyed by a buzz droid during Battle of Coruscant.
+She was destroyed by a buzz droid during the Battle of Coruscant.

 - Non-Human Sidekick: To Obi-Wan, particularly during the events of Attack of the Clones while assisting him in investigating Kamino and tracking Jango Fett.

 - Off with His Head!: She is broken after a buzz droid ripped off her head during the Battle of Coruscant.

 - Satellite Character: To Obi-Wan, never receiving as much focus or attention as R2-D2.

 - Schrödinger's Canon: She was originally an R4-series astromech that had the standard conical head instead of the R2-type dome and had an accident.
 She was then rebuilt and hard-wired into Obi-Wan's Jedi starfighter and given an R2 dome for practical purposes.
 When the Jedi Order was transitioning away from the Delta-7 model of starfighters, R4 was given a new body.